DarkKnight2000/raylib-c-template/README.md

 ```

 - We need to build both raylib and this project to the same platform with same settings.
-If raylib is built to the platform you are working on currently, no need to build it again.
-If not, then you can run this command to build/rebuild raylib to required platform and build the project
+If raylib is built to the platform you are currently working on, no need to build it again.
+If not, then you can run this command to build/rebuild raylib to required platform and then build the project.

 ```
 # for Desktop